(Updated 5th August 2021)

 Is the Safari Park a safe place to visit?

 We’re an open-air attraction situated in 160 acres of parkland, so there’s plenty of space for social distancing.
 We have a range of safety measures in place at the park and ask all our visitors to observe the rules we have set out on face coverings and social distancing.
-All our rules are in line with current guidance and are for the safety of both our visitors and staff.
+All our rules are in line with current guidance and are for the safety of our visitors and staff.

 Can I meet with friends and family at the Safari Park?

 Everyone must follow Scottish Government guidance.

 We are currently in protection Level 0.
-This means that you can meet socially in groups of up to 8 people from 8 separate households in outside areas such as the Safari Park.
+This means that you can meet socially in groups of up to 15 people from 15 separate households in outside areas such as the Safari Park.
 Under 12s do not count towards the total number of people or households meeting outside.